Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 Tax update for 2026: Cyprus introduced an 8% flat tax on crypto disposal transactions (Article 20E) from January 1, 2026.
 Passive investment gains may still qualify for 0% CGT.
 This changes the calculus slightly but Cyprus remains among Europe's most favorable jurisdictions.

 COCA scales to 8% cashback at Elite tier (staking 30K $COCA tokens, 1% at free Starter) with 6% stablecoin APY.
-Gnosis Pay earns 5% GNO cashback with full self-custody.
+Gnosis Pay earns up to 5% GNO cashback with full self-custody.

 Best Card For Every Need in Cyprus